sdsddsd1/kiss-games/libretro/README.md

 ## Usage

-In order to change configuration, that can be found, and edited in:
+The user config file can be found in:
 ```
 ~ $ vi $HOME/retroarch/retroarch.cfg
 ```